ywamsendai/ywamsendai-docs/docs/students/faq.md

 ### Are there any Health Care facilities?

 There are multiple health care facilities in the local area that can be accessed by walking, bus, train, or taxi.
 We can provide more information on arrival.
-If you have a medical emergency while here, please call 119 immediately, tell them *kyūkyū*, and then tell your DTS staff when possible.
+If you have a medical emergency while here, please call 119 immediately, tell them *kyūkyū*, and then tell YWAM Sendai staff when possible.

 ### What can I do during free time?